 Medicinal Herb Gardens Can Be Grown In Tough Environments

 Several medicinal herbs thrive in dry landscapes with tough growing conditions, such as poor sandy soil, hot temperatures, and windy conditions.
 They generally require little care, so these plants are a great option if time and water conservation are concerns.
 Examples include rosemary and thyme.
 Aloe is easy to grow in a pot and is simple to grow.

 Should You Start Your Herb Garden With Seeds or Seedlings?

 Choosing seedlings over seeds normally comes down to the type of herbs you want to grow and how quickly you want to start enjoying your harvest.

 Purchase seedlings to start your herb garden quickly.

 If you can find the medicinal herbs you want to grow locally, that is the quickest way to create your new garden.
 Seedlings also take off much quicker than seeds.
 Often one herb plant is all that you need in a medicinal herb garden to have enough material to keep your family healthy.
 Many are available at local garden centers and cost just a few dollars each.
 Unusual medicinal herb plants are available via mail order and internet sales.

-Select the seeds to grow quantity or unique medicinal herbs
+Select seeds to grow larger quantities or unique medicinal herbs.

 The Joys of Growing Medicinal Herbs